(NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

 Ready…?

+Wrestling with two ‘bears’ at once uses up all of your inner resources, making you more prone to exhaustion, overwhelm, and more complex disease processes.
 It is natural and necessary, when you need to protect yourself outward and inward, to focus on the inward danger, and all too often literally hold on for your life.

-Would you be up to a cleanse and a few months in the gym, or would you prefer any chance to find peace and relaxation?
+Would you be up to some fasting, a cleanse, and a few months in the gym?

-This also related to the way and how fast people age.
-(There should be a book on the RAS.
-It is possibly the most important dashboard light in your Brain and your Life.
+(There should be a book on the R.A.S. – It is possibly the most important dashboard light in your Brain and your Life).

 Your R.A.S. in Review